micmejia/bible-dump/NKJV/Ezekiel/Ezek 16.md

 "Then it was so, after all your wickedness--'Woe, woe to you!' says the Lord God--

 ###### 24
-_that_ you also built for yourself a shrine, and made a [^i]high place for yourself in every street.
+_that_ you also built for yourself a shrine, and made a high place for yourself in every street.

 ###### 25
 You built your high places at the head of every road, and made your beauty to be abhorred.
 You offered yourself to everyone who passed by, and multiplied your acts of harlotry.